Who is required to file IFTA?

 - A combination weight exceeding 26,000 pounds.

-- Qualified motor vehicles are based for vehicle registration purposes
+- The state in which your qualified motor vehicle is based for registration purposes

-- Operational control and operational records of the licensee's qualified motor vehicles are maintained or can be made available in case of an audit
+- Where operational control and records of the licensee's qualified motor vehicles are maintained or can be made available in case of an audit.

 - The state in which the qualified motor vehicle is traveling through within the fleet, accruing mileage.